saf-dmitry/mdviewer/README.md

         src="/usr/share/javascript/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
         </script>

 Pandoc provides the `--mathjax[=URL]` command-line option.
 The URL should point to the `MathJax.js` load script.
-If an URL is not provided, a link to the [Cloudflare CDN][mathjax-cdn] will be inserted.
+If an URL is not provided, a link to the Cloudflare CDN will be inserted.

     pandoc --from=markdown --to=html5 --standalone \
            --mathjax=/usr/share/javascript/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML